lnalborczyk/phd_thesis/docs/05-chap5.md

 # Muscle-specific electromyographic correlates of inner speech production

-Summary of the research...^[This experimental chapter is a submitted manuscript reformatted for the need of this thesis.
+\initial{S}ummary of the research...^[This experimental chapter is a submitted manuscript reformatted for the need of this thesis.
 Pre-registered protocol, preprint, data, as well as reproducible code and figures are available at: [https://osf.io/czer4/](https://osf.io/czer4/).]